 Sound

-Comparing these two in terms of their sound is where things get really interesting.
+Comparing these two in terms of their sound is where things get truly fascinating.

 We’d like to preface this by saying that they both sound great.
 However, despite being made by the same company, the Charge 3 and the Flip 4 both offer distinct sounds, so we can’t really speak of either being better.
 Preference alone has the power to pass that judgment.
 We’re instead going to list all the points where each device excels.

-Both devices have a powerful, thumping bass, although the Charge 3 is noticeably stronger here, thanks to its size.
+Both gadgets have a strong, booming bass, although the Charge 3 is noticeably more powerful in this aspect, due to its larger size.

 However, the mid-range and high-end frequencies are where the major differences start to kick in.
 The Charge boasts an excellent mid-range with a slightly weaker top-end than the Flip 4 and vice-versa.

-If we had to recommend one, we’d go with the Charge 3, just because its frequency response makes more sense in the context of the average user.
+If we had to recommend one, we’d go with the Charge 3, just because its responsiveness makes more sense in the context of the average user.

 Still, while the Flip 4 may lack some richness in the bass and mid frequencies, it’s not only a better choice for those with more demanding treble requirements but also ideal if you’re looking for the most portable device you can get.

-Plus, while it isn’t as loud as the Charge 3, it’s still surprisingly loud for its size and can handle high volumes with very little distortion.
+Additionally, although it isn’t as noisy as the Charge 3, it’s still surprisingly boisterous for its size and can manage loud sound levels with minimal distortion.

 Conclusion